Meisterschueler/ogn-python/README.md

     software_stats         Show some statistics of receiver software.
 ```

-The task server must be running for `db.updateddb`.
+Only the command `logbook.compute` requires a running task server (celery) at the moment.

 ## TODO
 - [x] Write celery backend and add task 'fetchddb'